 Average yearly salary for massage therapy in Missouri

 The Show-Me State has many excellent massage therapy schools in Kansas City, Springfield and St. Louis as well as other locations throughout the state.
 Missouri massage colleges can provide you with the training and education needed to become a licensed massage therapist.
 Job opportunities in the state are as diverse as the state itself.

 Job opportunities could be found at salons, spas, physical therapy offices, live-in facilities for the elderly, hospitals, with one of the many Missouri sports teams and more.
 Spa and resorts abound in Branson and in the Lake of the Ozarks region, as well as in the major metropolitan areas.
 These facilities hire many therapists from Missouri massage therapy schools.
-Licensed therapists in Missouri earn between $17,610 and $57,340 before tips according to the U.S. Bureau of Labor Statistics.
-The field of massage therapy is projected to grow by 20% over the next several years.
+Licensed therapists in Missouri earn an average yearly salary of $38,070 before tips according to the U.S. Bureau of Labor Statistics.
+The field of massage therapy is projected to grow by 22% in Missouri over the next several years.